 The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
+Proposed budgets are expected to be complete; reasonable and allowable; cost effective; and necessary for project activities.
 The narrative should be mathematically sound and correspond with the information and figures provided in the Budget Detail Worksheet.
 The narrative should explain how all costs were estimated and calculated and how they are relevant to the completion of the proposed project.
 The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
 As with the Budget Detail Worksheet, the Budget Narrative should be broken down by year.

-2. Match.
-There is a 10% cash or in-kind match requirement in connection with the FY 2011 NCHIP program.
+Match.
+There is a 10% cash or in-kind match requirement in connection with the FY 2012 NCHIP program.
 The narrative should include a description of cash contributions, in-kind services, or activities (with accompanying fiscal implications) that will serve as the match for activities funded under NCHIP.
 BJS will consider all documented efforts underway in the jurisdiction which are designed to contribute to, or meet, NCHIP program goals to be allowable in support of the 10% match requirement.
 BJS will work with applicants to ensure that they properly identify and quantify all records improvement activities being undertaken within the jurisdiction so as to include, where appropriate, these improvement efforts within the match definition.

-3. Indirect Cost Rate Agreement (if applicable)
+4. Indirect Cost Rate Agreement (if applicable)

 Indirect costs are allowed only if the applicant has a federally approved indirect cost rate.
 (This requirement does not apply to units of local government.)
 A copy of the rate approval should be attached.
 If the applicant does not have an approved rate, one can be requested by contacting the applicant's cognizant federal agency, which will review all documentation and approve a rate for the applicant organization or, if the applicant's accounting system permits, costs may be allocated in the direct cost categories.
-If DOJ is the cognizant federal agency, obtain information needed to submit an indirect cost rate proposal at www.ojp.usdoj.gov/financialguide/part3/part3chap17.htm.
+If DOJ is the cognizant federal agency, obtain information needed to submit an indirect cost rate proposal at www.oip.usdoi.gov/funding/pdfs/indirect_costs.pdf.

-4. Tribal Authorizing Resolution (if applicable)
+5. Tribal Authorizing Resolution (if applicable)

 If an application is being submitted by either (1) a tribe or tribal organization or (2) a third party proposing to provide direct services or assistance to residents on tribal lands, then a current authorizing resolution of the governing body of the tribal entity or other enactment of the tribal council or comparable governing body authorizing the inclusion of the tribe or tribal organization and its membership should be included with the application.
-In those instances when an organization or consortium of tribes proposes to apply for a grant on behalf of a tribe or multiple specific tribes, then the application should include a resolution from all tribes that will be included as a part of the services/assistance provided under the grant.
-A consortium of tribes for which existing consortium bylaws allow action without support from all tribes in the consortium (i.e., without authorizing resolution or other enactment of each tribal governing body) may submit a copy of its consortium bylaws with the application in lieu of tribal resolutions.
+In those instances when an organization or consortium of tribes proposes to apply for a grant on behalf of a tribe or multiple specific tribes, then the application should include a resolution (or comparable legal documentation, as may be applicable) from all tribes that will be included as a part of the services/assistance provided under the grant.
+A consortium of tribes for which existing consortium bylaws allow action without support from all tribes in the consortium (i.e., without authorizing resolution or other enactment of each tribal governing body) may submit a copy of its consortium bylaws with the application in lieu of tribal resolutions (or comparable legal documentation).